Degree:Ph.D., University of Pennsylvania

-America’s Immigrant Press: How the Slovaks Were Taught to Think Like White People, Continuum, 2011.
+America’s Immigrant Press: How the Slovaks Were Taught to Think Like White People.
+New York: Continuum, 2011.

 [Forthcoming]“‘They Roamed All Over Fixing Things’: The Migratory Tinkers of Slovakia Discover Class Consciousness,” The Journal of American Ethnic History.

 “'We Dare Entertain Thoughts not to the Liking of Present-Day Bigots': Radical Slavs, Race, Civil Rights and Anti-Communism in Red-Scare America," The Journal of the Canadian Historical Association, Vol. 25, No.2 (2015): 117-158.